sezanzeb/input-remapper/HELP.md

 mouse-shift + keyboard-1, you need to press keyboard-1 again to do anything.
 I assume this is because:
 - mouse-10 down
-- keymapper says: shift down
+- keymapper says: 50 down
+- xkb mapping: 10 is none.
+50 is shift.
 - keyboard-10 down (down again?
 X/Linux ignores that)
 - keyboard-10 up
 - keyboard-10 down, "!" written

 **Seventh, final solution** By grabbing the mouse device (EVIOCGRAB) this won't happen.
 Since this prevents all the keycodes from doing stuff, no empty xkb symbols file is needed anymore.
-I can basically do the fifth idea from above.

 # How I would have liked it to be